suncoast-devs/handbook/lessons/misc-quick-reference/cs-linq.md

 ### Max

-> Returns the highest value in the collection, but not the actual item.
+> Returns the highest value in the collection but not the actual item.
 Useful
-> for getting the largest value of a list of numbers, or the largest value of
+> for getting the largest value of a list of numbers or the largest value of
 > some property of a list of objects.

 ```csharp